Facebook

 According to the diode volt-ampere characteristics, when the forward voltage is added above the turn-on voltage, a slight voltage fluctuation causes the current flow through the light-emitting diode LED to fluctuate exponentially.

 The nonlinearity of the LED volt-ampere characteristics means that a small voltage change will cause a large current change.
-From the volt-ampere characteristics, a 10% change in the power supply voltage will cause a change in the forward current several times.
+From the volt-ampere characteristics, a 10% change in the power supply voltage will cause a change in the forward current several times that magnitude.

 The LED voltage and current are not fixed.
 In fact, the volt-ampere characteristics of LEDs are not fixed but vary with temperature.

 Assuming that a 3.3V constant voltage source is used to work 20mA at room temperature, and when the temperature rises to 85 degrees, the current will increase to 35-37mA, and its brightness will not increase.
-The current increase will only increase its temperature, increasing the light decay and reducing life.
+The current increase will only increase its temperature, leading to increased light decay and reduced life.

 1.3 Why does LED use a wide voltage constant current dimming power supply?

-From the LED volt-ampere characteristics, we know that LED cannot be dimmed by simply adjusting the voltage and current.
-Generally, a wide voltage constant current dimming power supply is used.
-The constant current source means that the power supply determines the current size of the LED, and the wide voltage means that the power supply will automatically match the appropriate power supply voltage according to the LED volt-ampere characteristics.
+From the LED volt-ampere characteristics, we know that LEDs cannot be dimmed by simply adjusting the voltage and current.
+Generally, a wide-voltage, constant-current dimming power supply is used.
+The constant current source means that the power supply determines the current size of the LED, and the wide voltage means that the power supply will automatically match the appropriate power supply voltage according to the LED's voltage-ampere characteristics.

 For example, in an LED lamp with an input of 24V, 8pcs 1W high-power LEDs are connected in series.
 When the forward current is 350mA, the forward voltage of each LED is 3.3V, so the 8 series is 26.4V, so a 26.4V constant current source should be used.
 When dimming, the current is reduced to 100mA.
 Currently, the forward voltage is only 2.8V, and the 8 series is 22.4V, so the load voltage should also be lower.